Simple Workflow Between Aftershoot & Lightroom

 Lightroom is a powerful and robust software designed to make global changes to photos.
 From cropping to adjusting color balance to more advanced editing techniques, you won’t find another software that does it better if you really need to fine-tune your images.

-However, it is not designed to rotate through images quickly, so you can cull photos that you don’t want to bother to do editing on.
-AfterShoot does one thing, and it does it well; it culls your photos for you.
-FAST.
+However, culling in Lightroom is no quick process.
+It is not designed to rotate through images quickly, so you can cull photos that you don’t want to bother to do edits on.

 - How to be sure you are in the right place in your catalog